fmccarthy/Class_DMDE/README.md

 'Gamma_DMDE': xxx
 'non_linear': 'hmcode'
 ```
 for xxx>0, the modified non-linear model will be used.
 These include both incorporation of the DMDE model as well as some updates to the CLASS hmcode implementation; to use this with LCDM set Gamma_DMDE to a very small positive number.
-If 'non_linear' is set to 'halofit', even with finite Gamma_DMDE, the standard LCDM halofit fitting functions will be used.
+If 'non_linear' is set to 'halofit', even with non-zero Gamma_DMDE, the standard LCDM halofit fitting functions will be used.